-Figure 4.
-Three-dimensional render of a whole mount of fresh ex vivo tonsil.
+FIGURE 4 Three-dimensional render of a whole mount of fresh ex vivo tonsil.
 Tonsil tissue is shown in green, and biofilms are shown in magenta.
-The image volume is 5 mm x 5 mm x 1 mm, and this was obtained with a z-step size of 5 μ m.
+The image volume is $5 \text{ mm} \times 5 \text{ mm} \times 1 \text{ mm}$, and this was obtained with a z-step size of $5 \mu \text{m}$.
 The complex tonsil tissue architecture is clearly visible, with voids in the tissue corresponding to the opening of crypts, an example of which is highlighted with a cyan arrow.
 The spatial distribution of biofilms is heterogeneous, with biofilms of various shapes and sizes extending over the tonsil surface and lining the entrance to crypts: an example region showing biofilms surrounding the mouth of a crypt is shown with a yellow arrow.

-Figure 5.
-Quantitative analysis of biofilms in whole mounts of fresh tonsil.
+FIGURE 5 Quantitative analysis of biofilms in whole mounts of fresh tonsil.
+Data presented as box and whisker plots displaying full data range with medians.
 (A) Measured total number of biofilms in whole mounts of fresh tonsil.
 Biofilms were observed in all specimens.
-A larger number of grampositive biofilms was measured in whole mounts of tissue from the tonsil surface with a mean of 481 biofilms compared to tissue from the tonsil interior with a mean of 339 biofilms.
+A larger number of Gram-positive biofilms was measured in whole mounts of tissue from the tonsil surface with a mean of 481 biofilms compared to tissue from the tonsil interior with a mean of 339 biofilms.
 Data were not statistically significant.
-(B) shows the ratios of total biofilm volume to tonsil volume for image datasets obtained from the tonsil surface and tonsil interior.
+(B) The ratios of total biofilm volume to tonsil volume for image datasets obtained from the tonsil surface and tonsil interior.
 Similar biofilm: tonsil volume ratios were obtained for both specimens from both regions, with mean values of as 0.32:1 and 0.35:1 for the surface and interior, respectively.
+(C) mean biofilm volume was calculated for the tonsil surface $(1.16 \times 10^6 \,\mu\text{m}^3)$ and interior tissue $(2.17 \times 10^6 \,\mu\text{m}^3)$.